 Your doctor might recommend a prothrombin time test to:

 - Monitor the effectiveness of a blood-thinning medication that you're taking

 - Diagnose liver problems

-A prothrombin time test is safe.
-Because the test involves drawing blood from a vein in your arm, you may experience soreness or bruising at the site from which your blood is drawn.
+A prothrombin time test is similar to any other blood test.
+You might experience soreness or minor bruising at the site in the arm where your blood is drawn.

 What you can expect